Thursday, November 20, 2025

 In Broadside, one of the most gripping moments arrives inside the Old South Meeting House on December 16, 1773, the final hours before the Boston Tea Party.
 It’s a scene that doesn’t rely on a massive crowd or spectacle; instead, it distills the tension of thousands of angry colonists into a handful of characters whose choices carry the weight of a city on the brink.

-Sam Adams and John Hancock leading a meeting in the Old South Meeting House in Boston
+Sam Adams addressing colonists at the Old South Meeting House in Boston

-Sam Adams and John Hancock leading a meeting in the Old South Meeting House
+Sam Adams addressing colonists at the Old South Meeting House

 The scene begins with Samuel Adams confronting the core issue dividing Boston: Parliament’s insistence on taxing tea without giving the colonies a voice.
 Sam Adams and John Hancock voicing the fears and frustrations that were echoing across Boston that night.
 The simplicity of the staging keeps the focus exactly where history placed it: on the impossible bind the colonists had been forced into.